zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/mf_filtration/mf_filtration.md

 5. Disconnect the syringe from the filter unit and remove the plunger.
 Add the syringe back to the filter unit and then fill the syringe with PBS or water to wash the microfilariae collected on the filter within the unit.
 Push the fluid through with the plunger.

 6. Quickly disassemble the filter unit and place the filter unit in RPMI-1640.
 Gentle vortexing can help release microfilariae from the filter unit although microfilariae loss should be expected.
+Filters can also be incubated in RPMI-1640 at 37°C for 1 hour for more passive separation.